-By law, an employer must pay you your wages in a time-sensitive manner.
-This includes:
+By law, an employer must pay your wages in a time-sensitive manner:

 - If you have been laid off or wrongfully terminated, your employer must pay you immediately (including money owed to you for unused vacation days and time-off benefits).